AD vs Azure AD – confused about the difference? We get it – the distinction isn’t immediately clear.

 In Summary, Azure AD is not simply a cloud version of AD, they do quite different things.
 AD is great at managing traditional on-premise infrastructure and applications.
 Azure AD is great at managing user access to cloud applications.
 You can use both together, or if you want to have a purely cloud based environment you can just use Azure AD.

-If you want to learn more about Active Directory and the ins and outs of Azure, Compete366 is here to help.
+If you want to know more about the difference between AD vs Azure AD, Compete366 is here to help.

 Contact Compete366 for a free discussion with one of our Office 365 or Azure consultants on how to take advantage of Azure AD and Azure, as well as to learn more about how to reduce your IT spend with ideal pricing.Contact Us